theobald-software/theobald-software.github.io/_includes/_content/en/tables/tables-and-fields.md

 You can also preview the data with aggregation functions.

 **[Count rows]** <br>
-Returns the number of rows/data records of an extraction, taking into account the WHERE and HAVING Clauses stored.
+Returns the number of rows/data records of an extraction, considering the WHERE and HAVING clauses stored.

 **[Refresh metadata]** <br>
 A new lookup is performed on the selected table(s).
 Existing mappings and field selections are retained, which is not the case when the table is added again. <br>